-If modifications are required due to a disability, please inform the instructor and contact the Disability and Assistive Technology Center to complete an Accommodations Request form.
-Phone: 346-3365 or Room 609 Albertson Hall.
+If modifications are required due to a disability, please inform the instructor and contact the Disability and Assistive Technology Center.

 FERPA

 The Family Educational Rights and Privacy Act (FERPA) provides students with a right to protect, review, and correct their student records.
 Staff of the university with a clear educational need to know may also have to access to certain student records.
 Exceptions to the law include parental notification in cases of alcohol or drug use, and in case of a health or safety concern.
 FERPA also permits a school to disclose personally identifiable information from a student's education records, without consent, to another school in which the student seeks or intends to enroll.